* Analysts slash growth estimates

 just don't have to have it,'" said Blischok.

-Those retailers that are seeing weakness before the holiday
+Those retailers who are seeing weakness before the holiday

 could use after-Christmas sales to sell discounted goods,

-Typically, retailers like to clear out their holiday
+analysts said.
+Typically, retailers like to clear out their

-merchandise quickly, so that shoppers coming in with the gift
+holiday merchandise quickly, so that shoppers coming in with the

-cards they received are more likely to buy full-price spring
+gift cards they received are more likely to buy full-price